iway1/react-native-keyboard-avoider/README.md

 ![](gifs/keyboard-avoider/isgood.gif)

-Oh, look, it actually works.

 Our `KeyboardAvoiderView` will work in every situation, and it's never going to break your layout because it uses translations instead of animating properties that affect your layout such as height and padding.
 It's just a view that gets out of the way of the keyboard in a predictable way.

-If you do need to alter the layout, then you can use our `KeyboardAvoiderInsets` for all such use cases.
+If you do need to alter the layout itself, then you can use our [KeyboardAvoiderInsets](#3-keyboardavoiderinsets) for all such use cases.

 ### No "behavior" prop
 Unlike `<KeyboardAvoidingView/>` `behavior` prop, `<KeyboardAvoiderView/>` `avoidMode` doesn't make you think about implementation details.
 Instead, it simply tells the `<KeyboardAvoiderView/>` where you would like it to move when the keyboard shows.

 ## Comparison with react-native-keyboard-aware-scroll-view
-This library has several advantages over the popular package `react-native-keyboard-aware-scroll-view`.
+Part of the motivation for creating this library was to attempt to create a scroll view that fixed many of the issues found in `react-native-keyboard-aware-scroll-view`.

-### better user experience
+### Better user experience
-More responsive behavior on. `react-native-keyboard-aware-scroll-view` doesn't scroll fast enough to avoid the keyboard:
+More responsive behavior. `react-native-keyboard-aware-scroll-view` doesn't scroll fast enough to avoid the keyboard:

 ![](gifs/keyboard-aware-scroll-view/keyboard-hides-input.gif)